microsoft/azure-function-flex-open-ai/docs/workshop.md

 ## Deploy to Azure

 You can now deploy your `processor` function and upload an audio file to see if the transcription is correctly running and check the logs of your Azure Function to see the different steps of the orchestration running.

+If you have already setup azd in the previous lab you can continue with it, otherwise you can use the VS Code extension to deploy the function.

 ### Option 1 : Deploy your function with VS Code